We can't let Trump use this humanitarian call to further militarize our border communities.

 Still, authorities in Mexico have offered many caravan participants humanitarian visas or short-term permission to remain in the country, allowing them to decide whether to stay in Mexico, or continue on and apply for asylum in the United States.

-According to organizers of the caravan, participants who want to seek asylum in the U.S. will make the last leg of the journey together from Mexico City to the border near San Diego.
-When they arrive, our government should respect the rights they’re granted under international and U.S. law and allow them to apply for asylum here.
+Caravan participants who want to seek asylum in the U.S. made the last leg of the journey together from Mexico City to the border near San Diego, arriving over the last few days.
+When they turn themselves in at our border—as hundreds plan to do—our government should respect the rights they’re granted under international and U.S. law and allow them to apply for asylum here.

-If caravan participants are prevented from reaching the border—or denied a fair hearing and returned to dangerous conditions—we will have failed not only international law but a grave moral test.
+If caravan participants are turned away at the border—or denied a fair hearing and returned to dangerous conditions—we will have failed not only international law but a grave moral test.
 When we had the opportunity to protect the persecuted, we chose to drive them away with our military.

 Instead of talking about troops and further criminalizing immigrants, we could follow the example of churches and communities along migrant routes and open our doors and hearts to those who seek protection and a better life.
 We can use the strength and courage the caravan inspires and send some of that along to our elected officials, asking them to stand up to hateful, fearful responses and demonstrate compassion and humanity instead.